Resources for Business

 A – Protect what you have

-N.B.
-Sowing wildflower seed mixes is NOT a biodiversity action.
+- N.B.
+Sowing wildflower seed mixes to create a (mini) meadow is NOT a biodiversity action.
 Non-native wildflower seed mixes may contain invasive species such as Black Grass, potentially devastating for our agricultural sector.
 Native mixes may have a high percentage of annuals which you will need to re-sow next year!
-INSTEAD reduce mowing (see Point B – Reduce mowing above).
+INSTEAD reduce mowing.

 D – Provide nesting habitats